OpenEvalProject/evals/manuscripts/elife-58855/v2/manuscript.md

 ## Results

-## Chronic ethanol consumption did not induce systemic inflammation
+### Chronic ethanol consumption did not induce systemic inflammation

 To assess the relevance of ethanol chronic consumption, we characterized several parameters during chronic ethanol consumption on host before the infection (Figure 1A).
 First, we checked weight change, food and liquid consumption during ethanol treatment.
 We found that there was no weight change in mice during the treatment with ethanol (Figure 1B).
 Moreover, food and liquid consumption were diminished in ethanol-treated mice compared with control group (Figure 1C and D).
 Second, blood ethanol levels in mice were about 200 mg of ethanol per deciliter of whole blood while control group ethanol level were not detectable, measured by gas chromatography after 12 weeks of ethanol treatment, (Figure 1E).
 In order to verify if ethanol consumption affected hematopoiesis we analyzed bone marrow precursors and blood cell counts.
 Mononuclear and neutrophil counts in peripheral blood did not show differences between groups (Figure 1F).
 Chronic ethanol consumption did not affect granulocyte progenitors in bone marrow (Supplementary file 1).
 In addition, no changes were observed in ALT levels in mice serum after the ethanol treatment compared to the control mice group (data not shown).
 Finally, serum levels of inflammatory mediators, such as TNF-α, IL-1β and CXCL1, have not been changed in ethanol-fed mice (Figure 1G–I).

 ![Figure 1.](https://cdn.elifesciences.org/articles/58855/elife-58855-fig1-v2.jpg)

 **Figure 1.:** (A) Experimental design: C57BL/6 mice received ethanol 5% (v/v) in the first week, followed by 10% (v/v) in the second week (to help mice acclimate with this intervention) and were treated during 10 weeks with ethanol 20% (v/v) in their drinking water.
 Control group received water.
 (B–D) During treatment, weight change, food and liquid consumption were measured.
 Data are presented as Mean ± SD (15 mice per group) *Significantly different (p<0.05) in t test.
 After ethanol treatment, blood was collected to evaluate (E) blood ethanol levels, (F) differential cell count and (G) TNF-α, (H) IL-1β and (I) CXCL1 in serum.
 Data are presented as Mean ± SD (4 to 9 mice per group) and analyzed with ANOVA test.
-Please, also see Supplementary file 1 and Figure 1—source data 1.Figure 1—source data 1.
+Please, also see Supplementary file 1 and Figure 1—source data 1.

-## Chronic ethanol consumption increased lethality and impaired pulmonary fungal clearance after A. fumigatus infection
+### Chronic ethanol consumption increased lethality and impaired pulmonary fungal clearance after A. fumigatus infection

 After ethanol treatment, mice were intranasally infected with A. fumigatus conidia (Figure 2A).
 Ethanol-treated mice showed an increased lethality compared to control mice group (Figure 2B).
 In addition, weight loss was significantly higher in ethanol treated mice from days 3 to 7 after infection (Figure 2C).
 These clinical signs were accompanied by higher pulmonary fungal burden in ethanol-fed mice, demonstrating an impaired fungal clearance.
 Moreover, we were also able to identify hyphae into the airways of infected ethanol-treated mice, showed by red arrows at 24 hr after infection compared to control group (Figure 2D–F).
 Altogether, these results demonstrate that chronic ethanol consumption increased susceptibility to pulmonary A. fumigatus infection along with an impaired ability to clear the pathogen.

 ![Figure 2.](https://cdn.elifesciences.org/articles/58855/elife-58855-fig2-v2.jpg)

-**Figure 2.:** A. fumigatus infection.(A) Experimental design: C57BL/6 mice were treated for 12 weeks with ethanol.
+**Figure 2.:** (A) Experimental design: C57BL/6 mice were treated for 12 weeks with ethanol.
 The next day after the end of the treatment, mice were intranasally infected with 3 × 108 conidia of A. fumigatus.
 (B) Comparative lethality curves with P = <0.0001 in Log-rank (Mantel-Cox) test.
 (C) Comparative weight change curves of ethanol-fed group and control group were performed (18 mice per group).
 Right lungs were collected 24 and 48 hr after the infection.
 Homogenate from right lungs were plated and CFUs were quantified.
 Left lungs were fixed with formaldehyde 4% and embedded in paraffin.
 Sections were stained with GMS and the percentage of germlings was counted (6–16 mice per group) P value indicated in the figure in t test.
 (D) Representative slides of GMS staining.
 The insets in 24 hr images represent magnification to show germlings (red arrows) into lung tissue.
 (E) Fungal load and (F) fungal germination in lungs p=0.0389 in t test.
 Bars represent 100 µm.

-## Ethanol consumption altered cytokine release in airways in mice after A. fumigatus infection
+### Ethanol consumption altered cytokine release in airways in mice after A. fumigatus infection

 Next, we assessed cytokine and chemokine levels by ELISA after A. fumigatus infection to determine whether levels of inflammatory mediators in BALF supernatants were altered after ethanol consumption.
 We found no significant differences in the levels of neutrophil chemotactic mediator CXCL1 after A. fumigatus infection in BALF of ethanol-treated mice compared to control group (Figure 3A).
 Interestingly, another CXCR2 agonist and neutrophil chemotactic mediator, CXCL2 were increased at 24 hr of infection in BAL fluid of ethanol-treated mice compared to control mice (Figure 3B).
 Alcohol consumption declined IL-17 levels after 24 hr of infection (Figure 3C).
 We also observed no differences in TNF levels between control and ethanol-fed mice group (Figure 3D).
 Moreover, ethanol consumption was able to down modulate IL-1β and IL-10 levels after fungal infection (Figure 3E and F).
 These results suggest that chronic ethanol consumption dysregulate cytokine and chemokine release post A. fumigatus infection.

 ![Figure 3.](https://cdn.elifesciences.org/articles/58855/elife-58855-fig3-v2.jpg)

-**Figure 3.:** A. fumigatus infection.BALF supernatants were harvested at 24 and 48 hr after infection and used for ELISA assay.
+**Figure 3.:** BALF supernatants were harvested at 24 and 48 hr after infection and used for ELISA assay.
 (A) CXCL1, (B) CXCL2, (C) IL-17, (D) TNF, (E) IL-1β and (F) IL-10 levels in BALF.
 Experiments were assayed in triplicate.
 Data are presented as Mean ± SD (3 to 9 mice per group). *p<0.0247 in ANOVA test.
-Please, also see Figure 3—source data 1.Figure 3—source data 1.A. fumigatus infection.
+Please, also see Figure 3—source data 1.

-## Ethanol consumption impaired neutrophil and lymphocyte recruitment into the airways during A. fumigatus infection
+### Ethanol consumption impaired neutrophil and lymphocyte recruitment into the airways during A. fumigatus infection

 To clarify whether the diminished fungal clearance is due to an impaired inflammatory response, we next observed cell influx into the site of A. fumigatus infection.
 Although both groups exhibited a large recruitment of total cells into the airways, ethanol-treated mice had a significant reduction of recruited cells, compared to control group 24 hr after infection.
 However, at 48 hr after infection, there was a similar cell migration into the site of infection in both groups (Figure 4A).
 We demonstrate that almost all cells migrated to the airways represent neutrophils, one of the most important cells involved in killing and control of A. fumigatus infection (Erwig and Gow, 2016).
 Neutrophils and lymphocytes into airways were significantly decreased in ethanol-treated mice at 24 hr post infection (Figure 4B and C).
 In contrast, there were no differences in macrophages and eosinophils recruited to the site of infection (Figure 4D and E).
 Regarding to inflammatory cells recruited to lung tissue, we also observed a diminished neutrophils migration into the lung parenchyma in ethanol-treated mice, by MPO measurement, at 24 hr after infection (Figure 4F).
 Similar to alveoli, eosinophils and macrophages in pulmonary tissue exhibited no differences after A. fumigatus infection (Figure 4G and H).
 In addition, both ethanol-treated and control groups exhibited similar number of leukocytes in blood (Figure 4I).
 Besides, we characterized the populations of lymphocyte migrating to the airways of infected mice.
 We assessed CD3+CD4+IL17+ cells and results demonstrate that chronic ethanol consumption strongly reduced lymphocytes and IL-17 production in the site of infection after 24 hr of infection (Figure 4J–L).
 These results indicate that chronic ethanol consumption mostly affected specifically neutrophils recruitment to airways after A. fumigatus infection.

 ![Figure 4.](https://cdn.elifesciences.org/articles/58855/elife-58855-fig4-v2.jpg)

-**Figure 4.:** A. fumigatus infection.After ethanol treatment, mice were infected with A. fumigatus.
+**Figure 4.:** After ethanol treatment, mice were infected with A. fumigatus.
 BALF and lungs were harvested at 24 and 48 hr after infection for inflammatory cell infiltrates determination.
 (A) Total cells, (B) Neutrophil, (C) Macrophage, (D) Lymphocyte, (E) Eosinophil counts in BALF.
 (F) MPO, (G) NAG and (H) EPO assays in lungs.
 (I) Blood leukocyte count/mL.
 BALF cells were labeled with specific antibodies for flow cytometry.
 (J) Gate strategy for CD3+CD4+ T cells.
 (K) CD3+CD4+ cells and (L) CD3+CD4+IL-17+ cells in BALF.
 Experiments were assayed in triplicate.
 Data are presented as mean ± SD (4 to 7 mice per group). *Significantly different (p<0.01) in ANOVA test.
-Please, also see Figure 4—source data 1.Figure 4—source data 1.A. fumigatus infection.
+Please, also see Figure 4—source data 1.

-## Chronic ethanol consumption increased lung pathology after A. fumigatus infection
+### Chronic ethanol consumption increased lung pathology after A. fumigatus infection

 We assessed histopathology to determine the effect of ethanol consumption in pulmonary tissue after infection.
 Tissue sections of infected mice revealed a massive leukocyte recruitment into the lungs at 24 hr after infection, in which the inflammatory infiltrate covers a large part of the pulmonary parenchyma structure, including alveoli and perivascular regions that decreases after 48 hr of infection in the control group.
 The cellular infiltrate tissue remains more prominent after 48 hr of infection only in ethanol-fed mice (Figure 5A).
 Histopathology score results showed that both ethanol-treated and control groups had similar levels of inflammatory infiltrate, interstitial and alveolar edema and hemorrhage scores at 24 hr of infection.
 However, after 48 hr of infection, ethanol consumption showed a remaining cellular infiltrate, higher edema and hemorrhage, which increased the total pathology scores (Figure 5B–D).